EgonMadsen/PL-SQL-Chess/README.md

 Chess Engine made in Oracle PL/SQL

-PL_PIG_CHESS is a Chess Engine written in Oracle PL/SQL. (c) Egon Von Bech Madsen, Denmark
+PL_PIG_CHESS is a Chess Engine written in Oracle PL/SQL. (c) Egon Von Bech Madsen, Denmark (Freeware)

 It works on Oracle databases only.